BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/3/Activities/03_Log_Filtering/Unsolved/README.md

     - Thinking like a criminal hacker, let's perform privileges escalation by adding this newly created user to the **sudoers** file.
 This will provide the hacker account with admin privileges.

-      - Type: `sudo usermod -aG sudo hacker`
+      - Run: `sudo usermod -aG sudo hacker`

    **Terminal #1**